JuliaSobczak/JuliaSobczak.github.io/_posts/2023-01-04-start-of-the-exumas.md

 Jules and I walked through the water and up onto the iron shore.
 Generally the rocks are gnarly and jagged, definitely not somewhere to go barefoot.
 Where we ended up the razor-sharp edges only existed where the waves crashed, and the sheltered side was soft and smooth under our feet.

 Iron shore is formed of limestone from ancient coral reefs.
-During the Pleistocene epoch, nearly three million years ago, the oceans are thought to have been deeper due to a lack of ice at the poles.
+During the Pleistocene epoch, nearly three million years ago, the oceans were deeper due to a lack of ice at the poles.
 This gave coral more room to grow vertically in the water column.
-Later in the Pleistocene, about one-hundred thousand years ago, the earth experienced our most recent glaciation period and as water froze the seas gradually became more shallow.
+Later in the Pleistocene, about one-hundred thousand years ago, the earth experienced our most recent glaciation period and the seas gradually became more shallow as water froze.
 This left the tall coral heads exposed and they began to die off.
 Their hard exoskeletons deposited on top of one another and formed the limestone surfaces we have today.

-When the ice melted, around twelve thousand years ago, and sea levels rose, the crashing waves began eroding the softer lime from around the harder deposits.
+When the ice melted and sea levels rose, around twelve thousand years ago, the crashing waves began eroding the softer lime from around the harder deposits.
 This creates pockets in the rocks with edges that are brutally sharp.
 It's equally as rough on boats that venture too close, offering no forgiveness as it tears apart the vessel.
-However the parts that have received less torment from the waves remain smooth.

 ![iron-shore-pic](/images/iron-shore-pic.jpg)